 Congratulations to everyone who applied to the Pen Parentis Writing Fellowship for New Parents!
 We have made our selection from the many worthy short stories that were submitted this year….

-The Pen Parentis Writing Fellow for 2023 is SARAH COURTEAU from Bronx, NY for her story “After the Storm” which you will find in an upcoming issue of Dreamers Creative Writing Magazine!
+The Pen Parentis Writing Fellow for 2023 is SARAH COURTEAU from Bronx, NY for her story “After the Storm” which you will find in this issue of Dreamers Creative Writing Magazine!

 Full Winner’s List: